Construct Education

-Construct Education is a US-based online program enablement company founded by Krishan Meetoo and Carl Dawson in 2013.
-Its services include instructional design and course delivery for digital courses and programs.
-The company also has a media production team that designs graphics, creates animations, films, and does video editing for organizations investing in online learning.
-Construct became a majority-owned subsidiary of OES in November 2020 but continues to operate under its own brand from its offices in the United States, United Kingdom, and South Africa.
+Construct Education is a British company providing digital learning and enablement which was founded by Krishan Meetoo and Carl Dawson in 2013.

+Its services include instructional design and course delivery for digital courses and programs, and the company also has a media production team that designs graphics, creates animations, films, and does video editing for organizations investing in online learning.

+Construct became a majority-owned subsidiary of OES in November 2020 but continued to operate under its own brand from its offices in the United States, United Kingdom, and South Africa.

+In August 2025, Construct rebranded as OES Learning Solutions, which is effectively the OPX division of OES.